Anger Thermometer for Kids: Catch Outbursts Before They Start (Free PDF)

 Ana realises that she doesn’t want to get to a level 9 in the future.

-She realises she was actually already at a level 5 because she finds corridors noisy and stressful.
+She realises she was actually already at a level 5 because she finds corridors noisy and stressful – one of her regular anger triggers.

 She decided that in future she would take a different route to her next class.